 Compare History of List Price to Sales Price Ratios

-Ask your real estate agent to print out the history of the past six months or more of sales activity in your targeted area.
+You should ask your real estate agent to print out the history of the past six months or more of sales activity in your targeted area.
 With that information, you should be able to compare the original list price to the final sales price.
-If the sold price is lower than the list price, how much lower is it?
+If the sales price is lower than the list price, you should calculate that difference.

 By way of example, let us say that you have the information for all of the houses in that area in your price range.
-Figure out the average sold price ratio as compared to the average list price.
-For example, if the average sales prices were $315,000, but the average list prices were $329,500, the difference is 4.4%.
-So, if your maximum is $300,000, you could probably consider homes priced at $312,500 and submit a lower offer.
+If the average sales prices were $315,000, but the average list prices were $329,500, the difference is 4.4%.
+So, if your maximum is $300,000, you could probably consider houses priced at $312,500 and submit a lower offer.

 This formula works well when a lot of homes sell.
-With few sales, averages don't apply, but you can still figure out the discount percentages on each of those homes to arrive at a reasonable ratio to use.
+With fewer sales, averages do not apply, but you can still figure out the discount percentages on each of those homes to arrive at a reasonable ratio to use.

 Figure Out Seller Motivation

-Don't expect a listing agent to tell you why the seller is selling.
-Agents who voluntarily disclose that type of information could be violating their fiduciary relationship to the seller.
-That's not to say that some don't squeal like no tomorrow if pressed.
-Some homes sell at big discounts when you find an extremely motivated seller.
-These are sellers who are:
+You should not expect a listing agent to tell you why the seller is selling, since agents who do so could be violating their fiduciary relationship to the seller.
+But, motivation is important, since some homes are sold at big discounts when extremely motivated sellers are involved.